Subcutaneous Transmitter (A3013)

 [20-FEB-08] Three transmitters implanted in rats in ION, London, provided robust transmission at range 50 cm.
 During 20 seconds of data from two moving rats simultaneously, we obtained 95% message reception 90% of the time, and 80% or greater reception the remaining 10% of the time.
 These transmitters failed after a day or two when their solid-conductor, copper and silver wires broke from repetetive stress.

 [16-MAY-08] Pishan Chang of ION, London, implanted one transmitter with steel wires and epoxy encapsulation in a rat on 09-MAY-08.
-For a photograph of an identical transmitter, see here.
 On 15-MAY-08 she began taking hourly data from the transmitter, recording its average X value and number of messages received in a one-second period.
 From the average X we estimate the transmitter battery voltage.
 From the number of messages received, we deduce the percentage of messages transmitted that were received correctly.
 We plot battery voltage and reception percentage below.

 Figure: VBAT and Reception from Implanted Transmitter.